straw-hat-team/adr/src/adrs/5541831634/README.md

 - You **MUST NOT** import Server Action files from another Server Action file.
 - You **MUST NOT** call a Server Action function from another Server Action function.
+- You **MUST** use `*Client` suffix for Component's name to indicate that the component is a client-side component when the name overlaps with the server-side component.

 ### React Native Only